agbanusi/Pet-Care-AI/README.md

-## This is a test POC of a custom trained Personal AI for pet owners call PetAI.
+## Custom trained Personal AI for pet owners call PetAI.

 You can chat with the AI assistant about your dog needs, behaviours, care, grooming and breeds.